 El Capitolio is one of Havana's landmark sights.
 Its neoclassical facade distinctly recalls the US Capitol building in Washington, DC – on purpose.
 It took three years to complete its construction in 1929, but work on the intricate interiors continued for another decade.
 With its towering granite columns, a huge statue-flanked stairway leading to grand entrance, and a 91m-high (300ft) dome topped by a replica of a 16th century Florentine sculpture of the god Mercury, inside is a sight to behold.
 A major, restoration project – the largest of its kind ever undertaken in Havana Vieja - began in 2012, with the iconic dome currently under scaffolding.
-Works are due to be completed in 2015; until then, it remains closed to visitors.
+Works are due to be completed in late 2017; until then, it remains closed to visitors.

 Things to see in Havana

-Calle 23, corner Calle M, Vedado
+Address: Calle 23, corner Calle M, Havana, Cuba

-Tel: (7) 838 4884.
+Tel: +53 7 838 4884.